 1. Begin your tour from one of the entry points above.
 Explore the Camilo Ynitia Adobe with your VR glasses.
 This is still a bit experimental.
 The link below will take you to a WebVR enabled tour without interpretive text.
 So far, this has been tested with Google Cardboard and iPhone 6 only.
 Select the link below, setup your VR glasses, then select Enter VR to start.

 2. Every 360-degree view allows you to look in any direction and to zoom in and out.

 3. You can look around and zoom using your mouse (drag and scroll) or by using the navigation bar.

 4. There are two ways to navigate from one view to another: select an animated white rings hotspot in the view, or select the Open Navigation Map button to open an interactive overhead view.

 5. Most views will contain informational text and photo icons.
 Use these to open a descriptive text panel or an image and caption.

 6. A few of the adobe interior views have an ultra-zoom feature allowing you to view an area with extreme detail.
 Watch for a special Zoom icon.

 7. Select the Return to Menu Page button to exit the interactive views and return to this Historic Olompali page.

-The Olompali People - Olompali State Historic Park
+Friends of Olompali - Olompali State Historic Park

 California State Parks - Olompali SHP Info